alex-krtt/kitmarlowe-jupyter/README.md

 #### Removing Anaconda from your computer
 If you would like to permanently uninstall and delete Anaconda, you may follow this guide: [https://docs.anaconda.com/free/anaconda/install/uninstall/](https://docs.anaconda.com/free/anaconda/install/uninstall/)

-## Anaconda – Running your first JupyterLab notebook
+## Anaconda – Running your first JupyterLab notebook locally

 Now that we have gotten Anaconda installed, we will need to download the repository from GitHub so that we can use the code and the accompanying books to run a few analyses.